FikaWorks/website/content/blog/workshop-retrospective-we-built-ai-agents-that-actually-work/index.md

-title = 'Workshop Retrospective: We Built AI Agents That Actually Work' author = 'Alex Giurgiu & Valentin Stoican' image = 'workshop-retrospective-ai-agents-1.jpg' tags = ['AI agents', 'mcp', 'workflow automation', 'incident response', 'platform engineering', 'kubernetes', 'fikaworks day']
+title = 'Workshop Retrospective: We Built AI Agents That Actually Work' author = 'Alex Giurgiu & Valentin Stoican' image = 'workshop-retrospective-ai-agents-1.jpg' tags = ['AI agents', 'MCP', 'workflow automation', 'incident response', 'platform engineering', 'kubernetes', 'fikaworks day']
 +++

 Last Friday, twenty-odd engineers and not only, spent two hours getting their hands dirty with MCP servers and AI agents.
 This was the Hands-on AI workshop with MCP at [FikaWorks Day](https://fika.works/fikaworks-day/), and I'm still processing what we learned.